mull-project/FileCheck.py/docs/03-tutorial-hello-world.rst

 FileCheck can be seen as an improved version of ``grep`` that makes automated testing of the command-line tools easier.
 FileCheck reads an input and scans it against a number of checks which can be substring or regex matches.
-If all check matches are found, ``FileCheck`` exists with an exit code ``0``.
-When a check without a match found, the FileCheck prints an error message and exists with an exit code ``1``.
+If all check matches are found, ``FileCheck`` exits with an exit code ``0``.
+When a check without a match found, the FileCheck prints an error message and exits with an exit code ``1``.

 The FileCheck program expects a path to a check file and a number of optional